-- e.
-CF582-Strategic Resource Management: Implementing Canadian Foreign and Defence Policy.
-This course examines strategic resource management in the national context.
-It combines formal presentations, case studies, and seminar discussions to enable participants to integrate strategic management theories and managerial approaches, to evaluate the resource management system used within the federal government, with emphasis on defence, and to allow individuals to develop the ability to analyze complex managerial situations at the strategic and institutional levels.
-Individuals will examine how decisions about financial, material, infrastructure, and human resources influence the government's ability to implement foreign and defence policies. - f.
-CF591 - The Exercise of High Command: A Canadian Context.
+- 4. Following a student enrolment and orientation period between 19 Aug 20 and 4 Sep 20, courses will be delivered as follows: - a.
+Roto 1: 8 Sep-27 Nov 20.
+The following Roto 1 courses will be delivered as full-time distance learning: - (1) CF 591 - The Exercise of High Command: A Canadian Context.
 This course will examine the evolution and state of strategic command and civil-military relations in Canada, with a particular emphasis on contemporary concepts, trends, and issues.
 This course is designed to allow senior decision-makers, both military and civilian, to study command and civil-military relations at the strategic level.
 It will focus on those theories and concepts of command that are most applicable to the strategic level for complex operations of the 21st century.
 The course will also examine the practice of strategic command, with particular emphasis on complex multi-agency, multinational alliance, and coalition operations.
-Topics to be covered will include: key concepts of, and modern doctrine on, command; Western and Canadian historical perspective on command; theoretical frameworks to analyze command and strategic decision-making; civil-military interrelationships at the politico-military-diplomatic strategic level; the influence on military operations of the "whole-of-government" approach to achieving foreign policy objectives; the variety of factors shaping a national strategy; the development of a system of national command to achieve political and policy objectives; and civil control and monitoring of operations in the information age. - g.
-CF592 Modern Comprehensive Operations and the Complexity of Contemporary Conflicts.
-The course aims to enhance the intellectual agility of participants in dealing with the complexities of war and conflicts in order to prepare them to engage the political, diplomatic, bureaucratic, and military strategic levels in their future roles.
-In order to do so, this course examines the concept of war with particular attention to the complex relationships among politics, national and military strategies, operational approaches, and campaign plans in the contemporary era.
+Topics to be covered will include: key concepts of, and modern doctrine on, command; Western and Canadian historical perspective on command; theoretical frameworks to analyze command and strategic decisionmaking; civil-military interrelationships at the politico-military-diplomatic strategic level; the influence on military operations of the "whole-ofgovernment" approach to achieving foreign policy objectives; the variety of factors shaping a national strategy; the development of a system of national command to achieve political and policy objectives; and civil control and monitoring of operations in the information age. - Contemporary Conflicts.
+The course aims to enhance the intellectual agility of participants in dealing with the complexities of war and conflict in order to prepare them to engage the political, diplomatic, bureaucratic, and military strategic levels in their future roles.
+In order to do so, this course examines the concept of war with a particular attention to the complex relationships among politics, national and military strategies, operational approaches, and campaign plans in the contemporary era.
 Within these relationships, the course inquires how concepts, theories, doctrines, ideologies, and cultures, to name a few, are making a difference in the way liberal democratic states engage in contemporary conflict.
-The course provides an opportunity for students to develop alternative ways of thinking to engage the intractable challenges involved in waging war in the 21st century. - h.
-CF597 Contemporary Security Studies.
-This course examines the role of regions in the international security system in which Canada operates.
-By comparing the different parameters that influence regional dynamics, individuals will examine various factors such as geography, history, culture, and institutions, as well as the role of actors comprising potential and established hegemons, major regional powers, and a host of other actors - both regional and non-regional, state and non-state.
-The course aims to complete this theoretical examination through an empirical understanding of the international context influencing Canada and its security policies.
-In this regard, the second objective of the course is to provide experiential learning of the international security environment through visits to the central agencies and offices at the centre of Canadian government; selected US governmental departments and organizations; selected countries; and significant international organizations through which Canada works multilaterally.
+The course provides an opportunity for students to develop alternative ways of thinking to engage the intractable challenges involved in waging war in the 21st century. - (3) CF 575 The Formulation of National Strategy.
+This course examines the processes and environments that influence the development of national security policy and how strategies are formulated to meet those policies.